adobeio/adobeio-documentation/sign/samples/download_audit_trail.md

-# Download an audit trail
+# Download Agreement’s Audit Report

 This sample client demonstrates how to to download audit trail of the specified agreement.